FAIR Tax Guide

 Timing rules that make an appraisal necessary now instead of later

-A qualified appraisal is not something to chase after the rest of the filing package is already assembled.
+A qualified appraisal is not something to chase after the filing package is already assembled.

 • The appraisal has to fit the IRS timing window for qualified appraisals, so you need to engage early enough for the effective date and delivery date to work.

-• You should have the report in hand with enough time for CPA or tax-counsel review before the return is filed, including extensions.
+• Have the report in hand with enough time for CPA or tax-counsel review before the return is filed, including extensions.

 • If records, provenance, or condition issues are still unresolved, start earlier because those gaps can slow scope approval and final delivery.